The Left (North Macedonia): Foreign policy

-The Left has vehemently opposed the Prespa agreement and the renaming of the Republic of Macedonia into the Republic of North Macedonia, instead supporting a state-sponsored international campaign for full UN membership under the country's old name.
+The Left has vehemently opposed the Prespa agreement and the renaming of the Republic of Macedonia into the Republic of North Macedonia.
 It has also dismissed the renaming of the country as unconstitutional, and as such should be revoked.
 It has declared its intention to void the agreement, should it come into power in North Macedonia.
 It has also announced that it would only take part in a coalition government if that government would renounce the Prespa agreement.
 The party's main reason for opposing the name change is its feeling that the deal is only intended to bring the country closer to NATO's influence, which they see as an imperialist organisation, as well as saying the deal completely absolves Greece of any past actions against Macedonians.
+The party has continued using the former constitutional name, Republic of Macedonia.

-The Left opposes NATO, which they accuse of starting imperialist wars and of being a threat to world peace.
+The Left is accused of being "anti-western".
+The party opposes NATO, referring to it as a terrorist organisation, which they accuse of starting imperialist wars and of being a threat to world peace.
 On this basis, it has called for the suspension of accession of North Macedonia to NATO.
 It has dubbed North Macedonia's foreign minister Nikola Dimitrov's recognition of Juan Guaidó as the interim President of Venezuela as a "typical stance of a vassalistic and subordinate country that has completely lost its sovereignty as an independent state".
 The party has supported Nicolás Maduro as President of Venezuela, as it considers him democratically elected.